Shadows / 3ds Max

 ESM shadows look too sharp or have no penumbra

-ESM Shadows have artefacts
+ESM Shadows have artifacts

 Got Questions?